Sales and Marketing Training

 4. Finally, working from left to right, all addition and subtraction.
 This step is the final process, applying the last tidbits of form validation, style components, error handling, etc. Again, I tend to work from top to bottom.

-Good development is not any more complex than a great Algebra problem.
+Good development is not any more complex than a difficult Algebra problem.
 You have variables, equations, functions… and a logical order of operations to get the best results.
-I see a lot of hackers that simply ‘get it to work’ but you find (as I have) that if you don’t plan out your methodology and take a logical approach, you find yourself writing your code over and over and over when problems or changes are needed.
+I see a lot of hackers that get it to work but you find (as I have) that if you don’t plan out your methodology and take a logical approach, you find yourself writing your code over and over and over when problems or changes are needed.

 Algebra has always been a lot like a jigsaw puzzle to me.
-It’s always been challenging, fun, and I knew a simple answer was possible.
-All the pieces are there, you just need to find them and put them together correctly.
-Writing code is no different, but it’s more enjoyable because your puzzle output is whatever you would like it to be!
+It’s always been challenging and fun, and I knew a simple answer was possible.
+All the pieces are there; you must find and put them together correctly.
+Writing code is no different, but it’s more enjoyable because your puzzle output is whatever you want it to be!

 Douglas Karr